 - Always connect to the Wharton VPN.
 Make sure to install the VPN, or know how to connect using the VPN, before you attempt to work remotely.

-- If something seems wrong with your online service, check your providers' status page and the Wharton Computing Status Page for any outages or updates.
-Subscribe if you want alerts delivered to your email or phone.
+- If something seems wrong with your internet service, check your providers' status page and the Wharton Computing Status Page for any outages or updates.
+You can subscribe to the Wharton Computing Status alerts if you want them delivered to your email or phone.

 Getting Work Done Remotely